sa3dwi/mondia/README.md

-# Mondia Movies Online Database
+# Movies Online Database sample

 This project was using Angular 6 and SpringBoot.